jsx-eslint/eslint-plugin-react/docs/rules/react-in-jsx-scope.md

-# Prevent errors from not requiring React when using JSX (react-in-jsx-scope)
+# Prevent missing React when using JSX (react-in-jsx-scope)

 When using JSX, `<a />` expands to `React.createElement("a")`.
 Therefore the `React` variable must be in scope.